 “When you ask the fare catcher how long it takes to get to the next city, the time he gives you is based on maniacal driving.
 Regular driving takes twice as long to arrive and just isn’t as fun for the adrenaline junkies that compose the bus driver corps.
-It didn’t matter than the road to Tena was this gravel and dirt thing that days of rain had turned into thick mud.
+It didn’t matter that the road to Tena was this gravel and dirt thing that days of rain had turned into thick mud.
 I could feel the back of the bus sliding as the driver hurried anyway like he was rushing the President of France to an important diplomatic meeting.”

-“Bolivia has no redeeming qualities beside what nature bestowed on it, not to the credit of the people or culture.
+“Bolivia has no redeeming qualities besides what nature bestowed on it, not to the credit of the people or culture.
 I hate Bolivia.
 I was on the road to health but Bolivia destroyed it, and now I was sick again.
 I should have rode the bus right through the country.”

 “I felt small for complaining about my relatively easy job at home that paid me a salary the miners could only dream of.
 How did I come to the conclusion that a professional job with fair pay in a modern building was actually torture?”